Can Humans Eat Grass In a Survival Situation?

 What about sugarcane and corn?

-In a survival situation, you probably won’t spend hours harvesting tiny grass seeds that will only sustain you for short period.
+In a survival situation, you probably won’t spend hours harvesting tiny grass seeds that will only sustain you for a short period.

-Sure, you could collect the seeds and sprout them, thereby increasing their nutritional value, but that could also be challenging if you’re constantly on the move or have a limited water supply.
+Sure, you could collect the seeds and sprout them, increasing their nutritional value, but that could also be challenging if you’re constantly on the move or have a limited water supply.

 What about boiling grass?

-Boiling grass can make more of the nutrients available to a human digestive system, but you’d still be looking at a daily intake of around eight pounds of greenery a day if you wanted to survive on the stuff.
+Boiling grass can make more nutrients available to a human digestive system, but you’d still be looking at a daily intake of around eight pounds of greenery a day if you wanted to survive on the stuff.
 That’s the equivalent of approximately 4 to 5 medium-sized cabbages!

 Despite our limitations, however, the abundance and diversity of grasses mean some types could form a crucial nutritional component to a survivalist diet.